hashicorp/terraform-provider-aws/website/docs/r/dms_endpoint.html.markdown

 * `timestamp_column_name` - (Optional) Column to add with timestamp information to the endpoint data for an Amazon S3 target.
 * `use_csv_no_sup_value` - (Optional) Whether to use `csv_no_sup_value` for columns not included in the supplemental log.
 * `use_task_start_time_for_full_load_timestamp` - (Optional) When set to true, uses the task start time as the timestamp column value instead of the time data is written to target.
 For full load, when set to true, each row of the timestamp column contains the task start time.
 For CDC loads, each row of the timestamp column contains the transaction commit time.
 When set to false, the full load timestamp in the timestamp column increments with the time data arrives at the target.
 Default is `false`.
+* `glue_catalog_generation` - (Optional) Whether to integrate AWS Glue Data Catalog with an Amazon S3 target.
+See [Using AWS Glue Data Catalog with an Amazon S3 target for AWS DMS](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Target.S3.html#CHAP_Target.S3.GlueCatalog) for more information.
+Default is `false`.

 ## Attribute Reference